-Laptops continue to be indispensable components of our personal and professional lives.
-Regardless of your laptop’s configuration and features, the power supply continues to remain a fundamental part that facilitates its seamless operation.
-However, what if you don’t have access to power at any point?
+Laptops continue to be an indispensable part of our personal and professional lives.
+Regardless of your laptop’s configuration and features, the power supply remains a fundamental component that enables its smooth operation.
+But what happens if you don’t have access to the power supply?

-Regardless of why you can’t use a charger, it is worth noting that the correct USB cable can come to your rescue.
-How?
+Regardless of why you can’t use a charger, the right USB cable can help you out.
+How to do it?
 Let’s find out!

-However, you can use modern cables like the USB-C to charge your laptop.
-However, it is important to note that your laptop needs a USB-C port that allows device charging.
-Moreover, every laptop with a Type-C port may not allow charging.
+You can use modern cables like the USB-C cable to charge your laptop.
+However, it’s important to know that your laptop needs a USB-C port to charge devices.
+Also, not every laptop with a Type-C port may allow charging.

-So, you must verify with your device’s manual or manufacturer’s instructions to see if it will work for you.
-If it does work with your laptop, all you need is a suitable USB-C cable and a power source to charge your laptop.
+So you’ll need to check your device’s manual or the manufacturer’s instructions to see if it works for you.
+If it works with your laptop, all you need is a suitable USB-C cable and a power source to charge your laptop.

 USB Power Explained

-Before we get into the specific instructions, let’s understand how USB power works.
-Traditionally, USB cables were used for data transfer, as opposed to power supply.
-The focus on data transfer efficiency is clear when you look at the improvement in transmission speeds over the years.
+Before we get into the specific instructions, let’s first understand how USB power works.
+Traditionally, USB cables have been used for data transfer, not power.
+The focus on data transfer efficiency becomes clear when you look at the improvement in transfer speeds over the years.

 |Version name||Speed||Released||Rate of transmission|